JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+12.28.21 - Started intership at DFT on 12/20. loving it.
+Built Battleship game, learning Javascript.
+Getting Familiar with Figma.

 12.12.21 - Can't start DFT waiting on paper work.
 Did a Techlahoma talk for a twitch stream.

 11.24.21 - Internship Meeting with Deep Fork.
 Plan to start 12/6.